threecuptea/spark2_emr/README.md

    h.
 I had failed tasks and failed attempts and even failed job due to multiple failed attempts.
 I looked
       into stderr and found stackoverflow is the cause.
 Therefore, I added *-XX:ThreadStackSize=2048*.
-      Notice this does not take away space from neither 'yarn.nodemanager.resource.memory-mb' in yarn-site.xml nor executor-memory which is part of the nodemanager memory which use heap instead of stack.
+      Notice this does not take away space from neither 'yarn.nodemanager.resource.memory-mb' in yarn-site.xml nor executor-memory which is part of the nodemanager memory.
+The latter uses heap instead of stack.

    i.
 I started to pay more attention to resource manager console.
 Node link page is very helpful.
 It tells
       me how much memory and how many cores being allocated for each node.
 I found out one alarming fact: